BITSS-OPA/URAP-week-progress/05-emma-summer-20/weekly_reports.md

   - Clean paper-level data
   - Add tables
 - Update report of progress (this file) by the end of the week.
+- Add number of hours worked during the week.